xuankimtran/docs-1/pages/katalon-analytics/docs/testops-terminology.md

 </details>

 **<details><summary>Active Test Case</summary>**
-A test case that has been run last 2 months (based on the start time of execution).
+A test case that has been run in the last 2 months, based on the start time of the latest execution.
 </details>

 **<details><summary>Average Duration (Test Case)</summary>**